Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Discussion

 For the detached, fast CSM assumption explored in Section \ref{sec:fastcsm}, an absence of early interaction signatures is expected, as the dense CSM lies at larger distances.
 Alternate viewing angles of asymmetric CSM, as in Section \ref{sec:viewingangles}, could also be consistent with unseen interaction signatures: a lack of line emission at early times is natural for a torus-like CSM ($f_{\Omega} < 1$), since the rapidly expanding SN ejecta in the less dense polar region can mask the interaction signatures occurring below its photosphere \citep[e.g. Figure 2 of][]{smith2017}.
 This obscuration is effective during the first months of the SN in its photospheric phase, where the ejecta's optical depth $\tau_{\rm ej}\approx 3\kappa M_{\rm ej}/4\pi(v_{\rm ej}t)^2\sim 7\, (t/50\ {\rm day})^{-2}(M_{\rm ej}/2~M_\odot)^2(E_{\rm ej}/10^{51}\ {\rm erg})^{-1}$ is at least a few.
 Here $\kappa\approx 0.07\ {\rm cm^2\ g^{-1}}$ is the opacity to optical emission \citep{Taddia18}, and $v_{\rm ej}=\sqrt{2E_{\rm ej}/M_{\rm ej}}$ is the ejecta's bulk velocity.

 Signatures of CSM interaction may also appear in the early-time optical light curve.
 In our spherically symmetric models in Figure \ref{fig:density}, the CSM densities at distances of $\sim 10^{14}$--$10^{15}$ cm are at least an order of magnitude lower than those of Type Ibn SNe that show interaction signatures in early-time optical data \citep{Maeda22}, indicating that the absence of such signatures is plausible for our models in that region.
-Meanwhile, the density profile of the $M_i = 2.9\, M_{\odot}$ (H-free) model does overlap at $\gtrsim 3\times10^{15}$~cm with the density range derived in \cite{Maeda22}.
+Meanwhile, the density profiles of the $M_i = 2.9\, M_{\odot}$ (H-free) and $M_i = 3.0\, M_{\odot}$ (H-poor) models do overlap at $\gtrsim 3\times10^{15}$~cm with the density range derived in \cite{Maeda22}.
 For asymmetric CSM ($f_{\Omega}< 1$), our model densities are a factor of $f_\Omega^{-1}$ higher and can approach what is inferred for SNe Ibn.